erenkulaksiz/Notal/README.md

 ## Technical features

-- NextJS as primary framework, Vercel as primary host
+- TypeScript as primary programming language
-- React Native on mobile side with Redux & Firebase (WIP)
+- NextJS + React 18 as primary framework, Vercel as primary host
 - Authentication via Google and GitHub
-- SWR, PWA, SSR & Workbox ready (see ./notal-root/worker/index.js for workbox development logs)
+- SWR, PWA, SSR & Workbox ready (see ./notal-ts/worker/index.js for workbox development logs)
 - SEO is correctly managed, used Workbox for superfast caching
-- Uses Tailwind on frontend, `framer-motion` for cool animations, `next-themes` for Dark mode theme and `react-beautiful-dnd` for beatiful drag drop experience
+- Uses Tailwind on frontend for styling, `framer-motion` for cool animations, `next-themes` for Dark theme and `react-beautiful-dnd` for beatiful drag drop experience
-- MongoDB on backend as a database
+- MongoDB & serverless functions on backend
 - Secure session management using Firebase Auth
-- Custom components made just for Notal, each of them has different purpose and different styles with fully customizable option
+- Custom components made just for Notal, each of them has different purpose and different styles with fully customizable option (NotalUI)
 - Comes with Google Material Icons
 - Google Analytics for analytics, page views and page view times: LCP, TTFB and FCP